ProPuke/CTCP-S/ctcp-s.md

 ### Color codes

-Color codes are a flag in the format FG,BG, where either side can be omitted.
+Color codes are a flag in the format `FG,BG`, where either side can be omitted.

 Omitting either side acts as a no-change.
-When omitting BG, you MAY omit the comma.
+When omitting `BG`, you MUST omit the comma.
+Omitting both sides (i.e. leaving just the comma) is equivalent to `99,99`.

-There are 2 formats for FG and BG: #RRGGBB and 0-99.
+There are 2 formats for `FG` and `BG`: `#RRGGBB` and 0-99.
 The former MUST have all fields present, while the latter MUST be represented as a single-digit or two-digit number.
 00-09 MUST be treated as 0-9.